akhilgonde/Pepper-Fry-Clone/README.md

 # Project :
 ## Pepper-Fry-Clone
+# Steps to run the Project:
+1. clone the Repository
+2. Run the index.html file
+3. visit localhost:3000/
 # Collaborator :
 This is a collaborative Project from Masai School in the Construct Week by FW-16 batch students.
 We are six members of the team:
 1. Abusalem